-- The principle of redeveloping the hotel and introducing 10 residential units in this location - The appropriateness of the increased scale of the hotel on a realigned footprint in its landscape setting, having regard to building's relationship to local topography, existing buildings and impact on the setting of heritage assets. - The design of the building and its landscaped grounds and whether or not the development will sit acceptably within its estuarine setting. - The impact of the development on landscape character within the South Devon Area of Outstanding Natural Beauty and whether or not the purpose and quality of the AONB designation will be harmed. - Impact on the local traffic network, including whether or not the proposal provides adequate onsite parking provision for the increased size of the hotel - Whether or not the flood risk associated with the development is acceptable - Whether or not the wider public benefits of the scheme, which include economic and social benefits, outweigh any harm identified - Whether there is any material impact upon the amenities of nearby properties in terms of loss of privacy daylight/sunlight or outlook.
+- The principle of redeveloping the hotel and introducing 10 residential units in this location - The acceptability of the development with specific regard to paragraph 116 of the Framework - The appropriateness of the increased scale of the hotel on a realigned footprint in its landscape setting, having regard to the building's relationship to local topography, existing buildings and impact on the setting of heritage assets. - The design of the building and its landscaped grounds and whether or not the development will sit acceptably within its estuarine setting. - The impact of the development on landscape character within the South Devon Area of Outstanding Natural Beauty and whether or not the purpose and quality of the AONB designation will be harmed. - Impact on the local traffic network, including whether or not the proposal provides adequate onsite parking provision for the increased size of the hotel - Whether or not the flood risk associated with the development is acceptable - Whether or not the wider public benefits of the scheme, which include economic and social benefits, outweigh any harm identified - Whether there is any material impact upon the amenities of nearby properties in terms of loss of privacy daylight/sunlight or outlook.